ALGO: Synthesizing Algorithmic Programs with LLM-Generated Oracle Verifiers: Introduction

-Motivated by the potential benefits of oracles in traditional code synthesis, we introduce \method, a framework that leverages oracles generated by large language models (LLMs) to address the challenges in LLM code synthesis and verification.
+Motivated by the potential benefits of oracles in traditional code synthesis, we introduce \method, a framework that leverages oracles generated by large language models to address the challenges in LLM-based code synthesis and verification.
 As illustrated in \autoref{fig:arch}, \method~incorporates two modules for algorithm synthesis.
-The verifier LLM is instructed to ignore time efficiency and to generate an exhaustive search algorithm, thereby serving as the reference oracle.
-Concurrently, the coder can use any prompts or search strategies that might lead to a more efficient solution.
+The verifier is instructed to generate an exhaustive search algorithm regardless of time efficiency, thus acting as a reference oracle.
+Concurrently, the coder is asked to find a more efficient solution with any prompts or search strategies.
 The candidate program's correctness is then evaluated by comparing its output with that of the oracle for a given set of test inputs.
 The results of the verification, along with any test cases where the candidate program falls short, are subsequently provided to the coder for code refinement.

 We evaluated \method based on two key dimensions: the oracle's verification capability and its potential to enhance algorithm synthesis.
 Our experiments reveal that the reference oracles are correct for 88.5\% of the problems (as shown in \autoref{fig:bf_correctness}).
 Moreover, the oracles' verdicts are in agreement with the golden verdicts of the online judge 75\% of the time.
-To examine the enhancement in accuracy offered by \method, we integrated it with several existing code generation models including Codex \citep{chen2021evaluating}, CodeT~\citep{chen2022codet}, PG-TD~\citep{Zhang2023PlanningWL} and ChatGPT Code InterpreterWe observed that \method significantly boosts their performance on CodeContests \citep{li2022competition} and a collection of recent LeetCode problems\footnote{\url{https://leetcode.com/problemset/all/}}.
+To examine the enhancement in accuracy offered by \method, we integrated it with several existing code generation models including Codex \citep{chen2021evaluating}, CodeT~\citep{chen2022codet}, PG-TD~\citep{Zhang2023PlanningWL} and ChatGPT Code Interpreter \footnote{\upd{ChatGPT Code Interpreter is a variant of GPT-3.5 with the code interpreter plugin.
+The version we evaluated, released on March 24th, utilizes the underlying model {\tt text-davinci-002-code.} It is now offline and replaced with {\tt gpt-4-code-interpreter}}.}.
+We observed that \method significantly boosts their performance on CodeContests \citep{li2022competition} and a collection of recent LeetCode problems.
 Our experiments show that \method~notably enhances the performance of these models: in terms of one-submission pass rate, Codex's performance improved by a factor of 8, CodeT's by 2.6, PG-TD's by 1.5, and ChatGPT Code Interpreter's by 1.3.